Elastomeric Infusion Pumps Market Size and Share

 Elastomeric Infusion Pumps Market Analysis by Mordor Intelligence

-The elastomeric infusion pumps market size stands at USD 0.81 billion in 2025 and is forecast to reach USD 1.03 billion by 2030, reflecting a 4.95% CAGR.
 Robust demand stems from the expanding shift toward ambulatory and home-based care, supportive reimbursement for non-opioid pain control, and continuous innovation in elastomeric membrane materials.
 Continuous-rate pumps dominate because clinicians value their mechanical simplicity, while reimbursement changes under the 2025 NOPAIN Act reinforce adoption for post-surgical analgesia.
-Competitively, the landscape remains moderately fragmented as global multinationals compete with niche specialists, yet product recalls and sustainability pressures temper growth.
+Competitionally, the landscape remains moderately fragmented as global multinationals compete with niche specialists, yet product recalls and sustainability pressures temper growth.
 North America retains clear leadership, whereas Asia-Pacific shows the fastest trajectory as hospitals modernize and outpatient services spread.

 Key Report Takeaways

-- By product type, continuous-rate devices held 54.34% of elastomeric infusion pumps market share in 2024 and PCA models are advancing at a 6.34% CAGR through 2030.
+- By product type, continuous-rate devices held 53.92% of the elastomeric infusion pumps market share in 2025, and PCA models are advancing at a 6.24% CAGR through 2031.

-- By distribution channel, direct sales accounted for 62.34% of elastomeric infusion pumps market size in 2024; distributor networks forecast the strongest growth at 6.78% CAGR through 2030.
+- By distribution channel, direct sales accounted for 61.70% of the elastomeric infusion pumps market in 2025; distributor networks are forecast to grow at the fastest 6.63% CAGR through 2031.

 Global Elastomeric Infusion Pumps Market Trends and Insights